Cirm423/Pipelines/Chipseq/Readme.md

 This last approach is the preferred one.

 **If only the column fq1 is filled, snakemake will run the pipeline as single end.
 If both fq1 and fq2 are filled, snakemake will run the pipeline as paired end.
 Whether SRA accession samples are considered paired or single end is determined by the *single_end* setting activation in *config.yaml*.
-This setting has no effect on local samples.
 If both SRA and fastq.gz are present, snakemake will use the fastq.**

-The last necessary column is strandedness, which **needs to be equal for all units**.
-The number equivalences can be found here:

-> Number | Strandedness |
-> -------|---------------
-> 1 | Stranded |
-> 0.5 | Unstranded |
-> 0 | Reverse Stranded* |
-> *Only used in Illumina TruSeq protocol

-The adapters column is only used for trimming and can be left empty.
-However if you need to trim an adapter you have to input the sequence of  the adapter in this column for each unit.
+The fragment_len_mean and fragment_len_sd refer to the sequencing fragments mean and standard deviation, they can be put in the pipeline if known but are not necessary and the pipeline still doesn't consider them.

 Lastly, the *config.yaml* file sets what analyses snakemake will do.
-This file has been commented to briefly explain what each setting does, so modify the settings to your needs.
+This file has been commented to explain what each setting does, so modify the settings to your needs.

 However, some options require further explanation that can be seen bellow.